 Age Pension - eligibility and amount

-Once you reach qualifying age for age pension - currently 65.5 – you may be eligible for a fortnightly Age Pension (subject to asset and income tests).
+Once you reach qualifying age for age pension - currently 66 – you may be eligible for a fortnightly Age Pension (subject to asset and income tests).
 As of 20 September 2017, this provides a maximum income of $894.40 a fortnight for singles, and $1,348.40 per fortnight for couples (combined) including supplements.
+Needs to be updated to As of 22 May 2019, this provides a maximum income of $926.20 a fortnight for singles, and $1,396.20 per fortnight for couples (combined) including supplements.
 You can find out more from the Department of Human Services.

 Superannuation - when you can access it and how much to spend